 The comparison of the above mentioned semi-classical results with the quantum dynamical ones reveals the importance of quantum effects in this observable.
-In the same figure, the quantum prediction for the diffraction patterns of wave packets centered at the three different values of $E_{\rm in}$ is also shown.
-For hydrogen scattering at W(110) with small $E_{\rm in}$, semiclassical and quantum diffraction patterns look quite different [panel (a)].
+In the same figure we also show the quantum prediction for the diffraction patterns at energy $E_{\rm in}$, obtained from simulations with wave-packets centered at the three different values of $E_{\rm in}$.
+For hydrogen scattering at W(110) with small $E_{\rm in}$, semiclassical and quantum diffraction patterns look quite different [see panel (a)].
 Results show that the most probable quantum reflection channel is the back-scattering one.
 While classical trajectories can be continuously deflected, in the quantum case energy transfer to the in-plane degrees of freedom requires coupling to states with momentum parallel to the surface.
 Those states are discretized, at odds with what happens in the classical case, which makes the energy transfer less efficient.
-As the incident energy increases, the relative population of the high-energy diffraction channels with respect to the back-scattered channel increases.
-For $E_{\rm in} = 300$~meV, the backscatter channel is no longer the most probable one and a quantum diffraction rainbow is observed~\cite{Miret2012}.
-Yet, the differences between the semi-classical and quantum predictions persist.
+As the incident energy increases, the relative population of the high-energy diffraction channels with respect to the back-scattering channel increases.
+For $E_{\rm in} = 300$~meV, the back-scattering channel is no longer the most probable one and a quantum diffraction rainbow is observed.~\cite{Miret2012} Yet, the differences between the semi-classical and quantum predictions persist.